japhero/ObsidianMain/Areas/Engineering/SMORT/Code Documentation.md

 &emsp;

+&emsp;

+&emsp;

+&emsp;
 ## Dead Reckoning
 As stated previously one of the wished goals of this project was to push myself and dead reckoning was the way to do it, dead reckoning is a technique for approximating the positing of an object using its previous positions.
-In this context this means taking the acceleration values out of the [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit).
+In this context this means taking the acceleration values out of the [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit) and using those to approximate the real position of the SMORT in flight.

 ### Translating Acceleration to Position
 Translating acceleration to position is pretty straight forward as all we have to do is sum all of the previous acceleration values to get the velocity and then sum them again to get the position.
 Mathematically we can just take the integral using a numeric method.